 While loss is an inevitable part of life, the process of letting go and healing can be complicated and painful.
 Grief is a natural and important reaction to loss.
 Loss of any kind- be it a person, loss of health from a terminal illness, or simply put, the loss of ‘what used to be’.
 It is both a universal and a personal experience.
 It is not static or linear and comes in waves of heaviness or a sense of depression.

-Loss can also challenge our sense of control or security in life, leading to feelings of helplessness, aloneness, and despair.
-Because these feelings are so painful, it can be tempted to avoid, suppress, or deny their existence altogether.
+Any type of loss can challenge our sense of control and security in life, leading to feelings of helplessness, loneliness, and despair.
+It can also come with sadness for the loss of aspects of our own self.
+Because these feelings are so painful, it can be tempting to avoid, suppress, or deny their existence altogether.
 However, in order to move through the loss and adapt to a life that will be different moving forward, the hurt needs to be felt and learned about so it can be moved through.

-Counselling provides a space where safety and trust is established so you can face the many conflicting feelings that loss brings about and not feel alone in that experience.
-The ability to cope is often compromised by the destabilization that comes with loss, so new ways of dealing with emotions and memories can be integrated to increase one’s sense of strength and resiliency.
-Other processes, such as forgiveness, may need to take place before letting go is possible.
-Counsellors take care to hear you from a place of compassionate and facilitate the healing that needs to take place for you to live a meaningful life after a significant loss.
+Counselling provides a space where safety and trust are established so you can face the many conflicting feelings that loss brings about while not being alone in that experience.
+The destabilization that comes with loss often compromises the ability to cope, so new ways of dealing with emotions and memories can be integrated to increase one’s sense of strength and resiliency.

 With clinicians of many languages and backgrounds in convenient locations, we provide effective counselling services tailored to your unique situation.